-Welcome to the temporary home for the Hillfolk Seed Collective Virtual Seed Catalogue.
-Here you can find information about our seeds, from stories to planting recommendations.
-We’re in the early stages of developing our cooperative.
+We’re in the early stages of developing our collective.
 Right now our seed can only be sourced at the Greenfield Farmers Cooperative Exchange.

 2026 Seed Catalogue